-- Individual institutions focusing on new and/or innovative programs, policies, or procedures along the spectrum of student veterans attendance in higher education
+1. Individual institutions focusing on new or innovative programs, policies, or procedures to serve student veterans;

-- Research conducted by faculty regarding the academic performance factors of student veterans attending public higher education institutions across the state of Tennessee and/or research into recommendations for academic supports for student veterans
+3. Research conducted by faculty regarding the academic performance factors of student veterans attending public institutions across the state and recommendations for effective academic supports for student veterans.

 The Tennessee Higher Education Commission (THEC) is pleased to announce the fourth round of Request for Proposals (RFP) for Veteran Reconnect Grants.
 This initiative is a component of the Drive to 55, which has the goal of equipping 55 percent of working age Tennesseans with a degree or certificate by 2025.

 This grant builds on efforts initiated by the Tennessee General Assembly.
 Grant efforts will capitalize on the successes of previous collaborations between THEC and the Tennessee Board of Regents, locally Governed Institutions, and the University of Tennessee system to support prior learning assessment.
 The grant will also build on the actions of postsecondary institutions that currently demonstrate their commitment to veterans by executing programs to support veterans’ success.

 This fourth round will provide multiple funding options to support institutional efforts to further faculty engagement in serving student veterans.
 As nontraditional students, veteran students primarily engage with their institution via faculty interactions in and out of the classroom.
 As a key component of the veteran student collegiate experience, THEC seeks a multifaceted approach to engage faculty.
 This includes the continued support of prior learning assessment and the creation of academic pathways that move veteran students from military service to employment.

 Veteran Reconnect Found 4 will fund efforts through the following approaches: